c-sanders/AutoconfMacro-BisonSkeleton/README.md

 Image 1) Flowchart which outlines the operation of the macro.

-The key decisions in this flowchart, are summarised below and are indented accordingly.
+The key decisions in this flowchart, are summarised below as well as being indented accordingly.

 - if statement 1.0.0 (Path 1 : Success)

 ```
-# Test if the user passed --with-bison-skeleton-file=no-definate
+# Test if the Package configurer passed --with-bison-skeleton-file=no-definate
+# to the configure script.

 if test "x${WITH_BISON_SKELETON_FILE_VALUE}" == "xNO_DEFINATE"
 ```